Fesuszilard/anyk/README.md

 install anyk inside the container:

-instal the Tigervnc
+instal the Tigervnc on the host

 start the TigerVNC use: localhost:5900 password: 1234

-open terminal:
+open terminal in the container:

 java -jar /root/Download/abevjava_install.jar